draftysumo/SumoTube/README.md

-# Drafty's VideoBrowser
+# SumoTube

-A Qt-based desktop application to browse and preview local video files with custom thumbnails, hover previews, and pinning support.
+An **Electron desktop application** to browse and preview local video files with custom thumbnails, artist views, hover previews, random sorting, and pinning support.
+The app remembers your last chosen folder and preserves pinned videos, custom thumbnails, and artist profiles between sessions.

 ## Table of Contents